64kramsystem/pm-spotlight-old/README.md

 The format is:

 - when a path doesn't start with `/`, it is relative to the home dir
-- in order ot enforce a certain search depth, place it a the end of a path, between curly braces, e.g. `/home/myuser{1}` will find files and directories under `/home/myuser`, but won't recursively search inside the directories.
+- in order to enforce a certain search depth, place it a the end of a path, between curly braces, e.g. `/home/myuser{1}` will find files and directories under `/home/myuser`, but won't recursively search inside the directories.

 The above example will: